-End of Excerpt
+End of Preview

-Jim: John, we also have a little studio audience with us, some Focus staff people, let’s say, Hi, everybody.
+Jim: John, we also have a little studio audience with us, some Focus staff people.
+Let’s say hi everybody.

 John: We will.

-Dr. Leman: Oh, yes.
-We’re a winning combination.
+Dr. Leman: Oh yes, we’re a winning combination.

-Dr. Leman: Well, last time we were together, we talked about marriage.
+Jim: Well, last time we were together, we talked about marriage.

 Jim: I know.

-Dr. Leman: Yeah, she called me. (laughs).
+Dr. Leman: Yeah, she called me.

 Jim: But you’ve worked with lots of families, Kevin, and, uh, you have noticed the ways kids work their parents.
-I’ve never experienced that, have you John?
+Now, I’ve never experienced that.
+Have you, John?